Caye Caulker Snorkeling Guide: Underwater Paradise

 What To Bring When Going Snorkeling in Caye Caulker

 Let’s recap what’s normally included in your tour price.
-Fins, snorkel, mask, life jacket, and lunch as a minimum.
+Fins, snorkel, mask, life jacket, and lunch (full day tours only).
 Then, you may also get fruit juice, water, and fresh fruit – you should check this in advance.

 Additionally, you’ll need to bring the following:

-• Swimwear.
+• 👙 Swimwear.
 Arrive wearing it, as there won’t be anywhere to get changed.
 For women, a swimsuit is great to avoid having to adjust your bikini regularly.
-A long-sleeved, sun-protective swim top or rash guard is also great if you have one to avoid sunburn and keep cool.
+A long-sleeved, sun-protective swim top or rash guard is also great to avoid sunburn and keep cool.
 For men, swim shorts are fine, but an additional T-shirt or sports top is great for avoiding sunburn.

 A nurse shark across the image with shadows from the wave across it's brown body